 - Build clean, professional proposals

-- Send them by text or email
+- Send proposals to homeowners by text or email